Health care system in Japan: History

 In 1961, Japan achieved universal health insurance coverage, and almost everyone became insured.
 However, the copayment rates differed greatly.
 While those who enrolled in employees' health insurance needed to pay only a nominal amount at the first physician visit, their dependents and those who enrolled in National Health Insurance had to pay 50% of the fee schedule price for all services and medications.
 From 1961 to 1982, the copayment rate was gradually lowered to 30%.

 Since 1983, all elderly persons have been covered by government-sponsored insurance.

 In the late 1980s, government and professional circles were considering changing the system so that primary, secondary, and tertiary levels of care would be clearly distinguished within each geographical region.
 Further, facilities would be designated by level of care and referrals would be required to obtain more complex care.
-Policy makers and administrators also recognized the need to unify the various insurance systems and to control costs.
+Policymakers and administrators also recognized the need to unify the various insurance systems and control costs.

 By the early 1990s, there were more than 1,000 mental hospitals, 8,700 general hospitals, and 1,000 comprehensive hospitals with a total capacity of 1.5 million beds.
-Hospitals provided both out-patient and in-patient care.
+Hospitals provide both out-patient and in-patient care.
 In addition, 79,000 clinics offered primarily out-patient services, and there were 48,000 dental clinics.
 Most physicians and hospitals sold medication directly to patients, but there were 36,000 pharmacies where patients could purchase synthetic or herbal medication.

-National health expenditures rose from about 1 trillion yen in 1965 to nearly 20 trillion yen in 1989, or from slightly more than 5% to more than 6% of Japan's national income.

-One problem has been an uneven distribution of health personnel, with rural areas favored over cities.

-In the early 1990s, there were nearly 191,400 physicians, 66,800 dentists, and 333,000 nurses, plus more than 200,000 people licensed to practice massage, acupuncture, moxibustion, and other East Asian therapeutic methods.
+Around the same time, there were nearly 191,400 physicians, 66,800 dentists, and 333,000 nurses, plus more than 200,000 people licensed to practice massage, acupuncture, moxibustion, and other East Asian therapeutic methods.